iheid-library/iheiddown/README.md

 - ensured consistency with the IHEID dissertation and other guidelines, e.g. dedication, abstract, abbreviations, tables of contents, figures, and tables
 - automatic figure and table referencing
-- automatic creation of your bibliography
+- automatic compilation of your references and bibliography (under different styles)
 - compilation chapter-by-chapter (for sending to your supervisor) or whole dissertation (for submission)
 - cross-referencing
 - smaller files